Decentralized convex optimization over time-varying graphs: a survey: Optimization

 It is also possible to use different mixing matrices for vectors and gradients as in push-pull gradient methods \cite{pu2020push,nedich2022ab}.
 Push-pull methods are capable of working over directed graphs.

 \textbf{Technique 2: ADOM}.
-We name this novel technique after the algorithm where it was originally used \cite{kovalev2021adom}.
-The technique of ADOM combines saddle-point reformulation and error-feedback.
-Initially ADOM was used for dual oracle in \cite{kovalev2021adom} and then was employed for primal oracle in \cite{kovalev2022optimal_1}.
-ADOM and ADOM+ reach lower complexity bounds.
-From our point of view, the derivation of both algorithms is natural and logical compared to gradient tracking methods.
+In this survey, technique ADOM is named after the algorithm where it was originally used \cite{kovalev2021adom}.
+The technique of ADOM is based on interpreting decentralized communication as a compression operator and applying error-feedback.
+Initially ADOM was used for dual oracle in \cite{kovalev2021adom} and then was employed for primal oracle in \cite{kovalev2022optimal_1} the corresponding primal method is called ADOM+.
+Both ADOM and ADOM+ reach lower complexity bounds.
+On the one hand, the derivation of both algorithms is natural and logical.
 On the other hand, the algorithms have quite a complicated structure.

 \textbf{Technique 3: inexact oracle}.
 One of the possible ways to develop a distributed algorithm is based on \textit{inexact oracle} concept \cite{devolder2014first}.
 After the nodes make a local computation step, the decision vectors held by the nodes are averaged up to target accuracy $\eps$ by running multi-step consensus for $T = O(\chi\log(1/\eps))$ iterations.
 According to Assumption~\ref{assum:mixing_matrix_sequence}, this allows to get a projection on the consensus constraint set $x_1 = \ldots = x_m$ with accuracy $\eps$.
 As a result, at each computation step the values at the nodes are approximately averaged, and therefore the gradient is obtained with approximation accuracy $\eps$.
 The inexact oracle concept allows to tackle the inexactness of the gradient.